 Air pollution is associated with a number of adverse health impacts.
 It is recognised as a contributing factor in the onset of heart disease and cancer.
 Additionally, air pollution particularly affects the most vulnerable in society: children and older people, and those with heart and lung conditions.
-There is also often a strong correlation with equalities issues because areas with poor air quality are also often the less affluent areas^{1,2}.
-The annual health cost to society of the impacts of particulate matter alone in the UK is estimated to be around £16 billion3.
+There is also often a strong correlation with equalities issues because areas with poor air quality are also often the less affluent areas.
+The annual health cost to society of the impacts of particulate matter alone in the UK is estimated to be around £16 billion.

 The New Forest District covers 75,100 hectares (290 sq. miles) and has a diverse environment, including the New Forest (and associated New Forest National Park) that covers approximately three quarters of the district comprising of mainly protected heathlands and forests, a coastline of 64km, areas of industry, towns and villages.
 Along Southampton Water much of the shoreline is influenced by urban and industrial development.
-The local landscape is dominated by a refinery, one of the largest in Europe, whilst other industrial processes include a gas fired power station, a number of energy recovery facilities and chemical installations.
+The local landscape is dominated by a refinery, one of the largest in Europe, whilst other industrial processes include a number of energy recovery facilities and chemical installations.
 Furthermore, there are significant areas of sand and gravel extraction in the district to support local businesses.

-The total population of the District is 176,8004 although the area also attracts local, national and international visitors throughout the year with over 13 million days visits made annually5.
-With 96%5 of visitors arriving into the New Forest in cars or coaches, in addition to the local industry, it is not surprising the New Forest district has some current or potential air quality issues relating to both traffic and industry.
+The total population of the District is 176,800 although the area also attracts local, national and international visitors throughout the year with over 13 million days visits made annually.
+With 96% of visitors arriving into the New Forest in cars or coaches, in addition to the local industry, it is not surprising the New Forest district has some current or potential air quality issues relating to both traffic and industry.

-1 Environmental equity, air quality, socioeconomic status and respiratory health, 2010
+&lt;sup>1 Environmental equity, air quality, socioeconomic status and respiratory health, 2010

-2 Air quality and social deprivation in the UK: an environmental inequalities analysis, 2006
+&lt;sup>2 Air quality and social deprivation in the UK: an environmental inequalities analysis, 2006

-3 Defra.
+&lt;sup>3 Defra.
 Abatement cost guidance for valuing changes in air quality, May 2013

-4 Environmental equity, air quality, socioeconomic status and respiratory health, 2010
+&lt;sup>4 Environmental equity, air quality, socioeconomic status and respiratory health, 2010

-5 New Forest National Park, Facts and Figures, 2007
+&lt;sup>5 New Forest National Park, Facts and Figures, 2007

-The pollutants of concern in the New Forest district are nitrogen dioxide (NO_2), particulate matter (PM{10} and $PM{2.5}$) and sulphur dioxide (SO_2).
-Traffic produces both NO_2 and particulate emissions, whilst the local industry may produce NO_2 , particulate and SO_2 emissions.
-As a result of identified local air quality issues, the New Forest currently has one declared Air Quality Management Area (AQMA) for the likely exceedance of the annual mean air quality objective for NO_2 :
+The pollutants of concern in the New Forest district are nitrogen dioxide (NO2), particulate matter (PM10 and PM2.5) and sulphur dioxide (SO2).
+Traffic produces both NO2 and particulate emissions, whilst the local industry may produce NO2, particulate and SO2 emissions.

+As a result of identified local air quality issues, the New Forest currently has one declared Air Quality Management Area (AQMA) for the likely exceedance of the annual mean air quality objective for NO2:

-• Lyndhurst (High Street).
+Lyndhurst (High Street).
 Traffic related